Varanus salvadorii

 The crocodile monitor (Varanus salvadorii), also known as the Papuan monitor or Salvadori's monitor, is a species of monitor lizard endemic to New Guinea.
 It is the largest monitor lizard in New Guinea and is one of the longest lizards, verified at up to 255 cm.
 Its tail is exceptionally long, with some specimens having been claimed to exceed the length of the Komodo dragon, however less massive.

-Crocodile monitors are arboreal lizard with a dark green body marked with bands of yellowish spots.
+The crocodile monitor is an arboreal lizard with a dark green body marked with bands of yellowish spots.
 It has a characteristic blunt snout and a very long prehensile tail.
 It lives among the mangrove swamps and coastal rainforests of the southeastern part of New Guinea, feeding opportunistically on everything from birds and small mammals to eggs, other reptiles, amphibians and carrion.
 Its large, backwards-curving teeth are better adapted than those of most monitors for seizing fast-moving prey.
 Like all monitors, it has anatomical features that enable it to breathe more easily when running than other lizards, and is sometimes considered one of the most agile monitor species.

 Crocodile monitors are threatened by deforestation and poaching, and are protected by CITES.
 Little is known of its reproduction and development, as it is difficult to breed in captivity.
 Attempts at captive breeding have been mostly unsuccessful.
 In New Guinea, the lizard is sometimes hunted and skinned by tribesmen to make drums.
 It is described as an evil spirit that "climbs trees, walks upright, breathes fire, and kills men", yet the local people maintain that it gives warnings if crocodiles are nearby.

 Taxonomy

 Varanus salvadorii was first described as Monitor salvadorii by Wilhelm Peters and Giacomo Doria in 1878 based on a female specimen with a snout-to-vent length of 48 cm, and a 114 cm long tail.
 It was subordinated to the genus Varanus under the name Varanus salvadorii by George Albert Boulenger in 1885.

-There are no formally recognized subspecies of V. salvadorii, but the captive reptiles market distinguishes those from Sorong, Jayapura and Merauke based on the color of their snout and the overall brightness of their color pattern.
+There are no formally recognized subspecies of V. salvadorii, but the captive reptile market distinguishes those from Sorong, Jayapura and Merauke based on the color of their snout and the overall brightness of their color pattern.

 Etymology

-The generic name, Varanus, is derived from the Arabic waral (ورل), meaning "lizard".
+The generic name, Varanus, is derived from the Arabic waral (ورل), meaning a large type of lizard.
 The term "monitor" is thought to have come about from confusion between waral and the German warnen, meaning "warning".
 The term "goanna" came about as a corruption of the name "iguana".
 The specific name, salvadorii, is derived from a Latinization of Tommaso Salvadori, an Italian ornithologist who worked in New Guinea.